 Before you ever begin the process of looking to fill a position, do your homework.
-Understand the job that you are recruiting for.
+Understand the job for which you are recruiting.
 While most of you probably already have a job description, that is just one piece of understanding the job.
 Be able to really talk about the job.
-Understand the difference between the “must have” and the “like to have” skills.
+Understand the difference between the “must-have” and the “like-to-have” skills.
 Yes, there is a difference.
-“Must haves” are things you can’t train.
-“Like to haves” are the things you can train for but would prefer not to train.
+“Must-haves” are things you can’t train.
+“Like-to-haves” are the things you can train for but would prefer not to train.
 What are your team dynamics?
 What skills or personality traits are missing from your team?
 Do you want someone who will fit in or someone who will stir things up?
 As a hiring manager your investment in the process is critical.
 While it may be time consuming, in a tight market, knowing what you want and need can help expedite your process.

 2. Grow your own candidates

 How can you grow your own?
 What skills can you train?
 I encourage our management team to find candidates who have the right attitude and aptitude and to train them on how to do the job tasks.
 You can also work with local colleges and universities to offer internship or part-time employment opportunities for students.
 This can be a win-win.
 As an employer you find someone who you can train and grow, and with whom you can hopefully build a long-term relationship, that wants to stay with your company beyond school.
 The students get great work experience and possible career beyond college.